-The inhabited Volcanic Island of Aogashima is located 358 kilometers (222 mi) south of Tokyo the capital of Japan.
-Aogashima Island located in the Philippine Sea is a giant volcanic crater.
+The inhabited Volcanic Island of Aogashima is located 358 kilometers (222 mi) south of Tokyo – the capital of Japan.
+Aogashima Island is located in the Philippine Sea and is a giant volcanic crater.
 Within the large crater there is a smaller crater called a Cinder Cone.
 The steep rugged cliffs rise high up above the sea level.
 The highest cliff is Otonbu (大凸部?) with 423 metres (1388 feet) on its southern ridge.

 Volcanic Island of Aogashima

 Aogashima is still considered to be an active volcano and to be a Class-C active volcano by the Japan Meteorological Agency).
 However, it does not frighten the 200 brave people who are living on the island.
 The last eruption occurred back in 1780s and killed nearly half of the 327 residents.
 In 1835 the island was successfully resettled again.
 The village of Aogashima is one of the smallest village in Japan.
 Most of the island’s population lives outside the crater on the northern end.